Data protection

 • education and employment information (e.g. level of education, employment, employer’s name, remuneration);

-• data from your interactions with us: our branches (contact reports), our internet websites, our apps, our social media pages (connection and tracking data such as cookies, connection to online services, IP address), meetings, calls, chats, emails, interviews, phone conversations;
+• connection and tracking data such as cookies, connection to online services, IP address, meetings, calls, chats, emails, interviews, phone conversations;

 • information about your device (including MAC address, technical specifications and uniquely identifying data); and